efarem/efarem.github.io/_posts/2016-03-01-linear-search.md

 ---
-title: Linear Search
+title: Who uses Linear Search Anyway
 updated: 2016-03-01 07:00
 ---

 ### What is Linear Search

 Linear search is a method of finding a single item from a list of items.
+Despite being incredibly inefficient for large datasets you'd be surprised how much I see linear search being used on a daily basis.

 To perform a linear search you would examine each item in a list sequentially and unlike some search algorithms it is __not__ required that the items are sorted.